johnblat/vscode-psx-all-in-one/scratch.md

 - `tools\pcsx-redux\`
     - Sometimes you'll need to run the emulator with command line arguments such as `-pcdrv` and `-pcdrvbase`, which will be covered later
 - `tools\mkpsxiso-2.04-win64\bin`
-    - Sometimes you'll want to create a disc image without using the Makefile (which contains rules for building to a disc image)
+    - Sometimes you'll want to create a disk image without using the Makefile (which contains rules for building to a disk image)
-    - This allows you to dump contents of a disc image for debugging purposes if there are issues running it
+    - This allows you to dump contents of a disk image for debugging purposes if there are issues running it

 > :pencil2: You can put the other tools on your path too, but these are the ones I found I use on the command line.